Food-to-go in London - latest trends and developments

 Salad bars is easier to say.
 But for us, in its traditional, tight, British English definition, it's less accurate.

-It is however clear is that operators with quality, fresh ingredients, curated into bowls (and sometimes plates) is an area of the market that continues to show significant growth.
-There's been significant expansion over the past year in particular at the likes of Farmer J, atis and the salad project for example, while Barcelona-based honest greens, offering a similar proposition, opened its first London location (branded as hg) in late 2025.
+It is however clear is that operators with quality, fresh ingredients, curated into bowls (and sometimes plates) are growing fast.
+There's been significant expansion over the past year in particular at the likes of Farmer J, atis and The Salad Project for example, while Barcelona-based honest greens, offering a similar proposition, opened its first London location (branded as hg) in late 2025.

-We're seeing that there is a market for the bigger eat at lunchtime, for those with the right proposition.
+At each, a lunch will typically cost over £10, but in return customers are very well fed, with great quality products delivered in a large portion size.
+There's clearly a market for the bigger eat at lunchtime, for those with the right proposition.
 And that's encouraged others to look at this as an opportunity - for example Pret, which introduced its own super plates to tap into this opportunity.
-Others are following suit.
+Others may well look to make similar moves.

 2. The evolution of the retailer meal deal